univ-of-utah-marriott-library-apple/display_manager/README.md

 ## Purpose

-Display Manager programmatically manages Mac displays, including display resolution, color depth, refresh rate, brightness, rotation, screen mirroring, and HDMI underscan.
+Display Manager programmatically manages Mac displays, including [display resolution, pixel color depth, refresh rate](#set), [brightness](#brightness), [rotation](#rotate), [screen mirroring](#mirror), and [HDMI underscan](#underscan).
 Its primary intended purpose is to allow system administrators and developers to automatically configure any number of Mac displays, by use of the command-line scripts and the Display Manager Python library.

 Several intended use-cases for Display Manager are elaborated in [usage examples](#usage-examples).